Cleveland Clinic logo

 Diagnosis and Tests

-An eye care specialist will diagnose astigmatism with an eye exam.
-They’ll look at your eyes (including inside them).
+An eye doctor will diagnose astigmatism with an eye exam.
+They’ll look at your eyes, check inside them and test your vision.

 Management and Treatment

 Most people with astigmatism need corrective lenses.
-Your eye care specialist will recommend eyeglasses or contact lenses to help you see clearly.
+Your eye doctor will recommend glasses or contact lenses to help you see clearly.

-If the astigmatism is very mild (and doesn’t affect your vision), you might not need glasses or contacts.
-Your eye care specialist will measure any changes in your eye during future eye exams.
-Astigmatism can change over time and get worse, so you might need glasses or contacts eventually, even if you don’t at first.
+You might not need corrective lenses if the astigmatism is so mild that it doesn’t affect your vision.
+Your eye care provider will measure changes in your eyes during future eye exams.
+Astigmatism can change and get worse over time.
+So, you might need glasses or contacts eventually, even if you don’t right away.

 Can astigmatism be corrected?

-Wearing glasses or contacts will correct your vision, but they won’t change the shape of your eye.
-Vision correction surgery (including LASIK eye surgery and photorefractive keratectomy or PRK eye surgery) uses lasers to fix vision problems.
-A specially trained ophthalmologist will perform these procedures to change the shape of your cornea so light hits your retina correctly.
+Wearing glasses or soft contacts will make your vision clear.
+But they won’t change the shape of your eye.
+Vision correction surgeries like LASIK and PRK use lasers to correct vision problems.
+An ophthalmologist can change the shape of your cornea or lens to correct moderate astigmatism.

-People who have cataracts and astigmatism can have both treated at the same time during cataract surgery.
+If you have cataracts and astigmatism, you may be able to get them treated at the same time during cataract surgery.

 Outlook / Prognosis